Connecting Talent to Opportunity Across the Aerozone

 • Staying engaged

-Through ongoing conversations, not one-time meetings
+Through ongoing conversations and collaboration, not one-time meetings

 What This Looks Like in Action